 Alcohol dependence also means that you have developed a tolerance to drinking.
 As a result, you may have to drink larger quantities to get “buzzed” or drunk.
 Increased drinking has more damaging effects on the body.

 Another characteristic of dependence is withdrawal.
-As you sober up, you may feel undesirable symptoms like:
+As you sober up, you may feel undesirable symptoms such as:

 - body tremors